The Show (SDSU student section): Controversy

 Standing behind the mantra "No one likes us.
 We don't care," The Show has a history of approaching, if not crossing the line on occasion.

-The first controversial act by The Show was during a 2010 game against former Mountain West Conference rival BYU, a school that is owned and operated by the Church of Jesus Christ of Latter-day Saints (LDS Church, or Mormons).
+The first controversial act by The Show was during a 2010 game against former Mountain West Conference rival BYU, a school that is owned and operated by the Church of Jesus Christ of Latter-day Saints (LDS Church).
 For this home game, several dozen Show members dressed up in Mormon missionary apparel, wearing white button-down shirts, black ties, and bike helmets.
 This move was criticized by Sports Illustrated writer Seth Davis.
 He is described the stunt as a "Totally classless move by several dozen San Diego State students who dressed up as Mormon missionaries to mock BYU when the Cougars came to town on Saturday night.
 Riding the opposition is fine, but there are a few things that are off-limits, and religion is of them."
 Near the end of the game, with SDSU losing, fans started chanting "You're still Mormon."
 During this game, one sign came under fire for being over the line.
 It said, "Which wife gave you mono?"
 This was referencing both Jimmer Fredette's recent bout with mononucleosis and polygamy in early LDS history.
 The BYU player saw the sign and laughed it off.

 The next season, both teams ranked in the top 10 in the nation during their meeting at Viejas.
 Weeks before the game, an SDSU student tried to get in Jimmer's head by creating a Facebook event that invited students to “Poke Jimmer Fredette’s girlfriend because Jimmer can’t poke her for himself.”
 In the description, students were told the mission was to "disrupt, upset, distract and irritate (the) opponent.”
 More than 7,000 people were invited to the event, which had a picture of Jimmer's girlfriend (now wife) Whitney Wonnacott and her Facebook profile.
 Other students started selling "I poked Jimmer's girlfriend" shirts.
 These shirts were banned for the game, yet a few students managed to sneak in with them.